erikdesjardins/inert-entry-webpack-plugin/README.md

 Webpack plugin to allow non-js entry chunks.

 Webpack requires that all entry chunks emit valid JS.
-However, the actual entry point for a webapp is usually HTML.
+However, sometimes you want to use HTML or a manifest file as your entry point.

 This plugin allows the use of any non-JS ("inert") file in an entry chunk, and prevents Webpack from adding its wrapper to those chunks.